grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -ingester.active-series-custom-trackers
 [active_series_custom_trackers_config: <map of tracker name (string) to matcher (string)> | default = ]

-# (experimental) Allow samples to be this old for out-of-order.
-Supported units:
+# (experimental) Non-zero value enables out-of-order support for most recent
+# samples in this time window.
+Ingester will need more memory that is a factor
+# of rate of out of order sample being ingested and number of series getting out
-# h, m, s.
-If the value is non-zero, then the ingester will be enabled to query
+# of order samples.
+When enabled ingester will be enabled to query overlapping
-# overlapping blocks.
+# blocks.
-# CLI flag: -ingester.ooo-allowance
+# CLI flag: -ingester.out-of-order-allowance
-[ooo_allowance: <duration> | default = 0s]
+[out_of_order_allowance: <duration> | default = 0s]

 # Maximum number of chunks that can be fetched in a single query from ingesters
 # and long-term storage.
 This limit is enforced in the querier, ruler and